fouge/fouge.github.io/_posts/2020-06-15-Panicking-in-Rust-the-correct-way.md

 It confirms my thoughts: the messages are hardcoded inside my program.

-It also confirm that if I want to sent a short error code, I'll have to parse the payload to get the meaning of the error and associate each different error with a code.
+It also confirms that if I want to send a short error code, I'll have to parse the payload to get the meaning of the error and associate each different error with a an error code.
 For example, if it contains `"out of bounds"`, I will send the error code `0x01` and I will keep a table with all the relations I created.

 ## Optimizations